Join me and hundreds of other students as we paint trees from around the world.

 Hi, I’m Dan Scott

 I’m the artist behind Draw Paint Academy, which I run with my wife Chontele.
-For the last nine years, we have dedicated our lives to helping aspiring artists like you.
+We have dedicated our lives to helping aspiring artists like you.
 The world could always use more artists!

 I don't want you to paint like me, unless you want to.
 Rather, I want to give you the tools and knowledge so that you can develop your own style and say what you want to say about the subject.